Code-Institute-Submissions/Cryptograph/README.md

 HTML5, CSS3, Bootstrap 4, Javascript, JQuery, D3.js, DC.js and Crossfilter.

 Further to this, [anno.js by Dan Fox](http://iamdanfox.github.io/anno.js/) was employed to provide the user an interacive tour of the dashboard.

+## Testing

+Testing for this project was conducted in the 'shoes' of an actual user.
+That is, all possible options and scenario's were completed as detailed below:

+1) Landing page
+..* Ensured the image, font size and sign-in/sign out buttons were rendered correctly for all responsive device types and orientations

+2) Dashboard Guided-Tour
+..* Ensured that the guided tour is functional on all device viewport sizes.
+Position of the tour messages were viewable no matter what device or orientation of screen.
+This was accomplished using Google Dev tools and running through the guided tour for all screen sizes and orientations

+3) Sign Out button
+..* The link was tested to ensure that no matter what device type, when this component was clicked, the correct landing page was rendered correctly.

+4) Overview of Coin: BTC
+..* The